cmking1997/othello/README.md

 The "buttonWithModal.tsx" comes from a personal project I've been working on recently and it was as perfect a solution for the "How to Play" button here as it was in that project.
 I left it in that form as a potential component for future use, for example adding a credits button or other informational button with modal is easier with it.

 The query params allow for different gamemodes to be added and easily checked from the game screen.
 As well the way some functions are implemented allows for that to also be checked easier.
-For example the "GetWhoseTurn" has a seperate function since it is something dependent on what game mode you are playing.
+For example the "GetWhoseTurn" has a separate function since it is something dependent on what game mode you are playing.

 Later on testing the application on my laptop to ensure it works on a 1080p screen I changed the grid sizes to fit that size screen better as it is the most common use case.